Myanmar coup: Military cracks down on free speech, press freedom | DW | 10.03.2021

-Myanmar's junta wants to control the flow of information by putting pressure on journalists, imposing stricter censorship laws and internet blockades.
+Myanmar's junta is seeking to control the flow of information by putting pressure on journalists, imposing stricter censorship laws and internet blockades.

 State media later reported that the police were face-to-face with the protesters and the wound was to the back of the head, which meant it could not have been caused by security forces.

-However, a photograph taken by the Reuters news agency clearly shows that Kyal Sin had turned her head backwards shortly before her death.
+A photograph taken by the Reuters news agency clearly shows that Kyal Sin had turned her head shortly before her death.
 All indications suggest that Kyal Sin was killed by the security forces.
 This takes the number of anti-coup protesters so far killed to at least 55, according to UN figures.

-Since Myanmar's military took power in the country on February 1, rumors and false reports have been making the rounds, particularly on social media networks like Facebook, the nation's most important and widely used platform.
+Since the military took power on February 1, rumors and false reports have been making the rounds, particularly on social media networks such as Facebook, the nation's most important and widely used platform.

 Protesters lie on the ground after police opened fire to disperse an anti-coup protest in Mandalay on March 3.
 Among them, 19-year-old protester Kyal Sin, bottom-left, took cover before she was shot in the head